.

 Personal Rule

-Henry IIIA further disastrous military campaign to expel Louis IX from Poitou was embarked upon in 1254.
+A further disastrous military campaign to expel Louis IX from Poitou was embarked upon in 1254.
 Disaffection at Henry's rule was by this time rife amongst the nobles.
 Henry foolishly showered honours on his Queen's foreign family, which increased their grievances.
 Eleanor's maternal uncle, Peter of Savoy, was granted the honour of Richmond and his brother, Boniface, was made Archbishop of Canterbury.

 The situation was further inflamed by Henry's patronage of his French relatives, the Lusignans.
 They were his half-brothers by his mother's second marriage to Hugh de Lusignan.
 They too were given Earldoms and church posts in England.
-Henry made his half bother, William de Valence, Earl of Pembroke in 1247, while another half brother, Aymer, became bishop-elect of Winchester.
+Henry made his half brother, William de Valence, Earl of Pembroke in 1247, while another half brother, Aymer, became bishop-elect of Winchester.

 Henry and Simon de Montfort

-These foolish policies coupled with Henry's pathological irresolution in government produced political revolution.
+These foolish policies coupled with Henry's pathological irresolution in government-produced political revolution.
 By the Provisions of Oxford (1258), a council of fifteen nobles to help govern the country was imposed on the King.
-Chief among these was Henry's brother-in-law, the French born Simon de Montfort, Earl of Leicester, the husband of his sister, Eleanor.
+Chief among these was Henry's brother-in-law, the French-born Simon de Montfort, Earl of Leicester, the husband of his sister, Eleanor.

 The resentful Henry asserted himself and recovered power in 1261.
-Queen Eleanor herself was highly unpopular and was paricularly loathed by the Londoners.
-In July 1263, she was pelted her with rotten eggs and vegetables whilst sailing down the Thames in her barge.
+Queen Eleanor herself was highly unpopular and was particularly loathed by the Londoners.
+In July 1263, she was pelted with rotten eggs and vegetables whilst sailing down the Thames in her barge.
 The Queen was rescued by Thomas FitzThomas, the mayor of London, and was given refuge at the home of the Bishop of London.
 Her son Edward was never to forget this insult to his mother and thereafter reciprocated by detesting the Londoners.

-Henry IIIThe King suffered defeat at the hands of de Montfort at the Battle of Lewes on 14th May, 1264, de Montfort appropriated control of the government and a subsequent first representitive parliament was called in 1265.
+The King suffered defeat at the hands of de Montfort at the Battle of Lewes on 14th May, 1264, de Montfort appropriated control of the government and a subsequent first representitive parliament was called in 1265.
 He selected a council of nine and ruled in the name of the king.
 De Montfort realised the need to obtain the support of the middle classes, in 1264, he summoned knights from each shire in addition to the normal high churchmen and nobility to an early pre-Parliament and in 1265 invited burgesses from selected towns.
 Henry and his eldest son, Edward, along with his brother, Richard, Earl of Cornwall, were placed under house arrest.
 Edward, of a much more able character than his father, escaped from his forced confinement and took up arms in Henry's cause.

 The Final Years